 T waves are normally upright and above the isometric line.
 During an acute infarction, T waves often invert as the ventricles are unable to repolarize.
 They may stay inverted or flattened until after the area has been reperfused.

 Troponin T and I are cardiac cell proteins found in the blood as cardiac myocytes are destroyed.
 These proteins can be measured in serum as early as 2-4 hours after the onset of myocardial ischemia.
-Elevated levels of troponin T or I are highly specific indicators of MI.
+Elevated levels of troponin T or I are highly specific indicators of an acute MI.
 Often these tests are completed with machines at the bedside because results can be obtained within 15-20 minutes.

 CK-MB is an isoenzyme released into the bloodstream during cardiac cell death.
 CK-MB can be measured in as early as 6 hours but does not peak until 24 hours.
 There are three creatine kinase isoenzymes (CK-BB, CK-MM, and CK-MB); however, CK-MB is the most specific for myocardial tissue.
 Myoglobin is another tissue marker that may assist in myocardial infarction diagnosis.
 Myoglobin is elevated as early as 2 hours and declines after 7 hours.
 Myoglobin is not cardiac cell specific and any muscle tissue injury could cause an increase in myoglobin levels.